Is your child struggling at school?

 Yes!
 We are a Jordan's Principle approved provider.
 We can submit an application to Jordan's Principle to pay for an assessment if they are eligible.
 Please contact us to start this process.

+All communications received are both secure and confidential.
 We will respond to your voicemail, text, WhatsApp message or email within 1 business day.

-Copyright 2025.
+Copyright 2026.
 Elite Psychology.
 All Rights Reserved.

 "Trusted by families across Manitoba - helping children succeed in school"